SkretasLab/ProteoSeeker/README.md

    -uta/--up-to-assembly          True/False -Opt: False- The pipeline ends after the assembly
                                   of the reads.

----------Tool enviroments---------
+---------Tool environments---------
-   -sen/--sra-env                 Str -Opt: ps_sra_tools- The conda enviroment for sra tools.
+   -sen/--sra-env                 Str -Opt: ps_sra_tools- The conda environment for sra tools.
-                                  'None/none': To not use an enviroment at all.
+                                  'None/none': To not use an environment at all.

-   -fen/--fastqc-env              Str -Opt: ps_fastqc- The conda enviroment for FastQC.
+   -fen/--fastqc-env              Str -Opt: ps_fastqc- The conda environment for FastQC.
-                                  'None/none': To not use an enviroment at all.
+                                  'None/none': To not use an environment at all.

-   -uen/--bbtools-env             Str -Opt: ps_bbtools- The conda enviroment for bbtools.
+   -uen/--bbtools-env             Str -Opt: ps_bbtools- The conda environment for bbtools.
-                                  'None/none': To not use an enviroment at all.
+                                  'None/none': To not use an environment at all.

-   -men/--megahit-env             Str -Opt: ps_megahit- The conda enviroment for megahit.
+   -men/--megahit-env             Str -Opt: ps_megahit- The conda environment for megahit.
-                                  'None/none': To not use an enviroment at all.
+                                  'None/none': To not use an environment at all.

-   -ken/--kraken-env              Str -Opt: ps_kraken- The conda enviroment for kraken2.
+   -ken/--kraken-env              Str -Opt: ps_kraken- The conda environment for kraken2.
-                                  'None/none': To not use an enviroment at all.
+                                  'None/none': To not use an environment at all.

-   -nen/--metabinner-env          Str -Opt: ps_metabinner- The conda enviroment for
+   -nen/--metabinner-env          Str -Opt: ps_metabinner- The conda environment for
                                   MetaBinner.
-'None/none': To not use an enviroment at all.
+'None/none': To not use an environment at all.

-   -sen/--comebin-env             Str -Opt: ps_comebin- The conda enviroment for sra tools.
+   -sen/--comebin-env             Str -Opt: ps_comebin- The conda environment for sra tools.
-                                  'None/none': To not use an enviroment at all.
+                                  'None/none': To not use an environment at all.

-   -ien/--cdhit-env               Str -Opt: ps_cd_hit- The conda enviroment for CD-HIT.
+   -ien/--cdhit-env               Str -Opt: ps_cd_hit- The conda environment for CD-HIT.
-                                  'None/none': To not use an enviroment at all.
+                                  'None/none': To not use an environment at all.

-   -gen/--genepred-env            Str -Opt- The conda enviroment for FragGeneScanRs.
+   -gen/--genepred-env            Str -Opt- The conda environment for FragGeneScanRs.
-                                  'None/none': To not use an enviroment at all.
+                                  'None/none': To not use an environment at all.

-   -hen/--hmmer-env               Str -Opt: ps_hmmer- The conda enviroment for HMMER.
+   -hen/--hmmer-env               Str -Opt: ps_hmmer- The conda environment for HMMER.
-                                  'None/none': To not use an enviroment at all.
+                                  'None/none': To not use an environment at all.

-   -den/--dimaond-env             Str -Opt: ps_diamond- The conda enviroment for DIMAOND
+   -den/--dimaond-env             Str -Opt: ps_diamond- The conda environment for DIMAOND
                                   BLASTP.
-'None/none': To not use an enviroment at all.
+'None/none': To not use an environment at all.

-   -ten/--taxonkit-env            Str -Opt: ps_taxonkit- The conda enviroment for taxonkit.
+   -ten/--taxonkit-env            Str -Opt: ps_taxonkit- The conda environment for taxonkit.
-                                  'None/none': To not use an enviroment at all.
+                                  'None/none': To not use an environment at all.

-   -pen/--phobius-env             Str -Opt: ps_phobius- The conda enviroment for Phobius.
+   -pen/--phobius-env             Str -Opt: ps_phobius- The conda environment for Phobius.
-                                  'None/none': To not use an enviroment at all.
+                                  'None/none': To not use an environment at all.

-   -ben/--bowtie-env              Str -Opt: ps_bowtie- The conda enviroment for Bowtie2.
+   -ben/--bowtie-env              Str -Opt: ps_bowtie- The conda environment for Bowtie2.
-                                  'None/none': To not use an enviroment at all.
+                                  'None/none': To not use an environment at all.

 ---------Tool paths---------
    -adp/--anaconda-dir-path       Str -Opt- The path to the anaconda installation directory.